 A.R.
 Mullinax serves as executive vice president - strategic services for Duke Energy.
 He leads the information technology, supply chain, administrative services and performance excellence functions that deliver services across the company.

-Having served as Duke Energy's chief information officer since October 2004, Mullinax continued in this role following the merger between Duke Energy and Progress Energy in 2012.
-During 2011, he served as Duke Energy’s integration executive, overseeing all integration activities through the close of the Duke Energy/Progress Energy merger.
+Previously, he served as vice president, information technology, and chief information officer for Duke Energy.
+During 2011, he served as Duke Energy’s integration executive, with responsibility for the planning of integration activities for the Duke Energy/Progress Energy merger.

-Mullinax was born in 1954.
+A native of Cameron, Texas, Mullinax received a Bachelor of Business Administration degree in accounting from Texas A&M University.
 He is a member of the American Institute of Certified Public Accountants and the Texas Society of Certified Public Accountants.

-Duke Energy, the largest electric power company in the United States, supplies and delivers electricity to approximately 7 million customers in the Southeast and Midwest.
+Duke Energy, one of the largest electric power companies in the United States, supplies and delivers electricity to approximately 7 million customers in the Southeast and Midwest.
 The company also distributes natural gas in Ohio and Kentucky.
-Its commercial power and international businesses operate diverse power generation assets in North America and Latin America, including a growing renewable energy portfolio.
-Headquartered in Charlotte, N.C., Duke Energy is a Fortune 250 company traded on the New York Stock Exchange under the symbol DUK.
+Its commercial and international businesses operate diverse power generation assets in North America and Latin America, including a growing renewable energy portfolio.
+Headquartered in Charlotte, N.C., Duke Energy is a Fortune 125 company traded on the New York Stock Exchange under the symbol DUK.